UKHomeOffice/hocs/documentation/workstacks.md

 There are several types of workstacks available.

 ### Team
 Displays all the open cases allocated to a specific team.
-Team workstacks for the teams the user is assigned to are displayed to the user on the main Dashboard.
+User-assigned team workstacks are displayed to the user on the main Dashboard.

 ### Workflow
 Displays a subset of the cases allocated to a specific team; cases allocated to the team being processed on a specific workflow type.